dadoomer/markdown-slides/README.md

 ![logo](logos/wide.png)

-**Using markdown, write simple but beautiful presentations with math, animations and media, which can be visualized in a web browser even without an internet connection, or exported to PDF.**
+**Using markdown, write simple but beautiful presentations with math, animations and media, which can be visualized in a web browser or exported to PDF.**

 See the official [git repository hosted on Gitlab](https://gitlab.com/da_doomer/markdown-slides) or the [Github mirror](https://github.com/dadoomer/markdown-slides).